Berlin derby: Before reunification

 Three Berlin clubs were involved in the 1985–86 2.
-Bundesliga a decade later: Hertha BSC and Tennis Borussia Berlin, who had both relegated from the Bundsliga, and Blau-Weiß 1890 Berlin who had won the 1984-85 Oberliga Berlin.
-Blau-Weiß 1890 Berlin finished the 1985-86 2.
-Bundesligas as runners-up and qualified for its first season in the Bundesliga in its history.
+Bundesliga a decade later: Hertha BSC and Tennis Borussia Berlin, who had both relegated from the Bundesliga, and Blau-Weiß 1890 Berlin who had won the 1984–85 Amateur-Oberliga Berlin.
+Blau-Weiß 1890 Berlin finished the 1985–86 2.
+Bundesliga as runners-up and qualified for its first season in the Bundesliga in its history.
 Plans for another merger involving Hertha BSC had been drawn up with Tennis Borussia Berlin, Blau-Weiß 1890 Berlin and SC Charlottenburg a few years prior in 1982.
 However, the plan that was nicknamed "FC Utopia" by critics ultimately failed.

 Meanwhile, in East Berlin, derbies were more commonplace in the top division.
 The major clubs in East Berlin were FC Vorwärts Berlin, BFC Dynamo and 1.
 FC Union Berlin.
 FC Vorwärts Berlin and BFC Dynamo were associated with the armed organs (Bewaffnete Organe der DDR), while 1.
-FC Union Berlins was a "civilian club".
+FC Union Berlin was a "civilian club".
 The clubs would meet numerous times in the DDR-Oberliga.
 All three clubs competed simultaneously in the 1966-67 DDR-Oberliga, 1968-69 DDR-Oberliga and 1970-71 DDR-Oberliga.